jonje/GoodsSimulator/README.md

     - The Big Spender: Always goes all in
     - The Middle Man: Always puts in half
   - Note: These will not be the only personalities.
-  - When implementing you should be sure that the amount each “personality” puts in can be anything from nothing to all in.

 Run the simulation on all combinations of these three personalities on three actors.

 ##### Main Question: